Oyebamiji-Micheal/100-Days-of-LeetCode/README.md

 >
 ### What do I hope to learn in the long run?

 > "A journey of a thousand miles begins with a single step".
 Before learning more sophisticated algorithms, I wish to learn some basic data structures and algorithms.
 This will help in writing more optimized code.
-Common DSA which include queues and stacks, dynamic programming, binary search, linked list, trees, knapsack problems etc.
+Common DSA which include queues and stacks, dynamic programming, memoization, recursion, binary search, linked list, trees, knapsack problems etc.
 >
 ### What I do when I am not learning algorithms